 The image the Bible uses for leadership over the local church is one of humility and being subject to one another.
 It’s a model of leadership that involves exercising oversight, patiently guiding, and being an example, not seeking to be dominant or controlling.

 The word “pastor” means “shepherd.”
 Learn more about the Pastors who shepherd us.

-Rev. Ron Elwardt – Pastor of Families and Children
+Rev. Ron Elwardt – Lead Pastor of Family Life

 Rev. Julian Gibb – Associate Pastor (Adults & Outreach)

 A.C.
 Caswell – Pastor of Students & Global Missions

 Dr. Luke Lusted – Pastor of Worship and Music

 An elder is someone whose faith is mature enough to guide others.
 Please feel free to contact us at email@example.com

 - Church members submit elder nominations by December 15 of each year.

 - Elders determine nominees to be recommended to the congregation for review and consideration.